-Chairman Bernard has been the head of this committee for the past fifteen years.
+Chairman Bernard has been the head of this committee for the past twenty-one years.
 The parade received its beginning in 1966, when heritage enthusiasts conceived the concept, and called it the Crispus Attucks Parade, but it was discontinued in 1976.
 It was revived in 1979 as the Black Heritage Day Parade, which continued until 1993.
 Today, Newark can boast of hosting the largest Black Cultural Celebration in New Jersey.For the past decade, the parade has grown every year and Bernard contributes this growth to a dedicated group of volunteers, corporate sponsorship and the grace of God.
 “As spiritual people, our deep-rooted faith has sustained the parade through those dark days.
 The Committee doesn’t want to dwell on any negative aspects of years gone-by, but instead, their focus is on where they are now and where they are going.

 The generosity of our many corporate sponsors has enabled the parade to feature and produce high caliber events and activities.”The AAHPC is “Building a Tradition” which is rooted in the ancestry of our forefathers.
 Their goal is to bring culturally enriched events into Newark that will benefit, educate, as well as entertain, everyone.
 The statewide parade is an opportunity for people everywhere to enjoy a festive event that will delight the entire family.
 This year the parade will have more participants, spectators and tourists than ever before.
 The parade is a real family event, guaranteed to put a smile on everyone’s face, from the baby to the grandparent.
 It is a family activity that must be preserved and strengthened as a wholesome and unifying activity.